-340-222-0043
+340-222-0035

-General Requirements for All PSEL
+General Requirements for Establishing All PSELs

-(1) No PSEL may allow emissions in excess of those allowed by any applicable federal or state regulation or by any specific permit conditions unless the source meets the specific provisions of OAR 340-226-0400 (Alternative Emission Controls).
+(1) PSELs may not exceed limits established by any applicable federal or state regulation or by any specific permit conditions unless the source meets the specific provisions of OAR 340-226-0400 (Alternative Emission Controls).

 Identifying a repealed rule: ALL text is in redline/strike through as shown in the example below.

-340-208-0100

-Applicability

-OAR 340-208-0100 through 340-208-0110 apply in all areas of the state.

-[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]

-Stat.
-Auth.: ORS 468 & ORS 468A Stats.
-Implemented:ORS 468A.025 Hist.: DEQ 10-1995, f. & cert. ef.
-5-1-95; DEQ 14-1999, f. & cert. ef.
-10-14-99, Renumbered from 340-021-0012